 The Final Rules make it significantly easier for individuals to submit information to the SEC concerning allegations of alleged violations of federal securities laws.
-A person who wishes to file a whistleblower complaint with the SEC, must submit a Form TCR (Tip, Complaint or Referral) ("TCR") SEC to the on-line, by https://denebleo.sec.gov/TCRExternal/questionnaire.xhtml.
+A person who wishes to file a whistleblower complaint with the SEC, must submit a Form TCR (Tip, Complaint or Referral) ("TCR") to the SEC on-line, or by fax or mail. https://denebleo.sec.gov/TCRExternal/questionnaire.xhtml.
 The TCR elicits basic identifying information about the alleged whistleblower and his or her concerns, including information used to determine whether or not the alleged conduct suggests a violation of federal securities law.
 The TCR requires that the purported whistleblower answer certain threshold questions to determine eligibility to receive an award.
 The whistleblower (or counsel, in the case of an anonymous submission) must sign the TCR under penalty of perjury.
 Final Rules at 154.
 The TCR has been revised to allow for joint submissions by more than one alleged whistleblower.